linux-china/proto-rsocket-plugin/README.md

 }
 ```

+*Attention:*

-*Attention:* rpc declaration should be in one line and end with ';', and you can put param name in comment.
+* rpc declaration should be in one line and end with ';', and you can put param name in comment.
+* If you use [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc), please make comment in the same line.

 generated Java Reactive interface: